Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 Tell the interviewer your life story.

-It shows you’re passionate about the work and know how to strike a balance in conflicting moments.
+It shows you’re passionate about the work and can strike a balance in conflicting moments.

 The essence of asking behavioral-based questions is to understand how you’ll behave in demanding circumstances.

-It’s also to understand if you can adapt to the demands of the unit you aim to work.
+It’s also to understand if you can adapt to the unit’s demands you aim to work.

 Adopt the STAR Method to Behavioral Interview Questions